pianonate/patterning/README.md

 https://copy.sh/life/examples/

-Under the patterns column, pick one, drill into the screen, copy everything and paste it onto the white canvas of this app, and then it will be off to the races.
+Under the patterns column, pick one, drill into the screen, copy everything and paste it onto the canvas of this app, and then it will be off to the races.

-If you find something that you want to change, then make a pull request - i'd love to see what you do to improve this thing.
+If you find something that you want to change, then make a pull request - i'd love to see what you do to improve this.
+If you want to know what I want to do next, create an issue and I'll try to respond.

 ## try out the code in your own environment

-I use homebrew so this gets you maven:
+I use homebrew so this gets you maven which you will need as a local repo for the processing core.jar (see below)

 <pre><code>brew install maven
 </code></pre>